dopeantelope/missions-frontend/README.md

 ![Alt Text](https://i.ibb.co/BwS1NPM/Screenshot-2023-01-06-at-11-59-45.png)

 ## How It's Made
-Users are able to 'Create Game' which will create a room using Socket.IO and generate a randomized 4 letter room code.
-Other players are able to join the game by entering the room code.
-The users will then join that game's lobby where it displays a list of all users connected and the host is able to 'Start game'.
-Users are then allocated randomized missions from the database that they must complete before the other players.
-The frontend uses React, Tailwind and Socket.IO.
+The frontend for this party game application is built using React, Tailwind, and Socket.IO.
+The app allows players to engage in dynamic and interactive competition, completing secret missions against their friends.
+The "Create Game" feature utilizes Socket.IO to create a room and generate a randomized 4 letter room code, enabling other players to join the game by entering the designated room code.
+Upon joining the game, players are brought to the lobby, which displays a comprehensive list of all connected users.
+The host has the ability to initiate the game through the "Start Game" feature, at which point players are randomly assigned missions from the database to complete.
+The implementation of these cutting-edge technologies ensures a seamless, high-performance user experience.

-**Tech used:** JavaScript, React, Node.js, MongoDB, Mongoose, Tailwind, Socket.IO
+**Full-stack tech used:** JavaScript, React, Node.js, MongoDB, Mongoose, Tailwind, Socket.IO

 ## Optimizations